vannlam/ibmcloud/satellite/connector/README.md

 # Secure your connection with IBM Cloud Satellite Connector

-Author : Vann LAM
+Author : Vann LAM,
-Created on : May 16th 2024
+Created on : May 16th 2024,
 Updated on : May 16th 2024

+Usecase 1 : Use IBM Cloud Satellite Connector to secure your API call from your APIC Reserved Instance on IBM Cloud

 ## What is IBM Cloud Satellite Connector ?